nottingham-neuroimaging/7T-visual-code/docs/Readme.md

 `KbDemo()` reports the Key "5" from the USB box, so can reuse simple `KbCheck` logic in a tight loop for triggering.

 ## To-dos (some physical)

-- [ ] add a second display for coding (current console room display mirrors projector)
+- [x] add a second display for coding (current console room display mirrors projector).
+Done.
+Thanks to AP.
+- [x] document minimal test code + examples
+- [ ] document (SOP) for switching on/off projector, how to bring your own code, etc.
 - [ ] test 45º mirror for projecting along line of bore + screen material
-- [ ] document minimal test code + examples
-- [ ] document (SOP) for switching on/off projector, how to bring your own code, etc.
-- [ ] provide guidance to those wanting to write code away from console room (eg [coding / debugging on MacOS/Apple hardware](./macos-notes.md) requires some additional hoop-jumping)
+- [x] provide guidance to those wanting to write code away from console room (eg [coding / debugging on MacOS/Apple hardware](./macos-notes.md) requires some additional hoop-jumping)
-- [ ] double check netlifly deploy of docs

 ## Initial vision experiment for `UHFVIS` project